microsoft/openpaimarketplace/docs/admin/deploy_v1.6.0_later.md

   ./paictl.py service start -n pylon webportal
   ```

+**Warning:** Upgrade marketplace from previous version without changing the `services-configuration.yaml` file, the auto added marketplace item may cause duplicate marketplace tags in webportal [#230](https://github.com/microsoft/openpaimarketplace/issues/230).
+Admin can either set `webportal.marketplace: false` to avoid the auto added item, or remove the old marketplace item from `webportal.plugins` to delete the old one.

 ## Advance settings

 Set `cluster.common.marketplace: 'true'` will use the default settings in `marketplace-db marketplace-restserver marketplace-webportal`, and also add a default marketplace page to OpenPAI webportal.